johncoronado/show-pi/docs/index.md

 - Customize your OS setting on Raspberry Pi Imager to preconfigure your hostname, username, wifi, etc.
 - Boot your fresh install of Raspberry Pi OS Lite.
 It may reboot several times on first boot.
 - Log into your Pi via SSH or by connecting a keyboard/mouse into your Pi.
 - Run the update commands.
-Each line is a seperate command.
+Each line is a separate command.

 ```bash
 sudo apt update